-Board-certified ophthalmologist Dr. Young H. Choi not only offers state-of-the-art eye care to adults but children as well.
-Goniotomy is a distinctive procedure that is used to treat infants and children who are born with glaucoma.
-Congenital glaucoma is an ocular condition that causes nerve damage due to high eye pressure.
-When too much fluid is built up in the eye, it can create abnormal pressure that hinders healthy vision.
-In some cases, infants may be born blind due to the heightened levels of pressure.
-During the procedure, the front of the eye is examined with a specialized tool to locate the drainage system of the eye (trabecular meshwork).
-From there, a new opening is made in the eye to allow for proper drainage, which in turn, decreases fluid pressure.
+At our Vestavia Hills, AL facility, board-certified ophthalmologist Dr. Young H. Choi offers state-of-the-art eye care, including goniotomy procedures.
+Goniotomy surgery is a distinctive procedure that is used to treat patients who suffer from open-angle glaucoma.
+This condition occurs when the drainage angle created by the cornea and iris is open; however, the trabecular meshwork is somewhat blocked.
+As a result, pressure in the eye can elevate over time and lead to impaired optic nerves.
+This can lead to unhealthy vision and other unpleasant symptoms.
+During the goniotomy, the front of the eye is examined with a specialized tool to locate the drainage system of the eye (trabecular meshwork).
+From there, a small surgical blade is used to make a new opening in the eye to allow for proper drainage, which in turn, decreases fluid pressure.
 Reach out to Young H. Choi, M.D.
-Eye Surgery Center in Vestavia Hills, AL near Birmingham to learn more.
+Eye Surgery Center in Vestavia Hills, AL (near Birmingham) to learn more.

 Who is a good candidate for goniotomy?

 At Young H. Choi, M.D.
 Eye Surgery Center, Dr. Choi performs a goniotomy for patients experiencing open-angle glaucoma.
 A goniotomy may be considered a good option for patients who meet the following criteria:

 - Mild to moderate open-angle glaucoma: Goniotomy is typically recommended for patients with mild to moderate open-angle glaucoma, where the drainage angle in the eye is partially blocked or narrow, leading to increased intraocular pressure.
 If you have been diagnosed with this type of glaucoma, goniotomy may be a suitable treatment option.